preciofishbone/OmniaDocsG2/general-assets/roles-permissions/index.rst

 A publishing app administrator can:

 + Edit all settings for the app.
-+ Create page collections within the publishing app.
++ Create page collections within the publishing app and add page collection administrators.
 + Edit permissions for a page collection within the app.
 + Create and edit local page types, meaning page types that exists in a page collection in the app only (not tenant page types).
 + Delete a comment in the app (in the Page likes and comments block).